oopnet/oopnet/docs/about.rst

 The design philosophy of OOPNET consists of two main objectives, usability and collaboration.

-First, the usability should be as easy as possible, enabling water engineers implementing their ideas throughout easy readable and writeable code.
+First, usability should be as good as possible, enabling water engineers to implement their ideas through readable and writeable code.
 Moreover, OOPNET should warn users, if they make programming mistakes.
 Mistakes, which may be hard to find later on if OOPNET is getting more complex due to further development, have to be